 Within the White House

 The White House chief strategist relinquished his post on Aug.
-18, the press secretary said in a statement.
+18, 2017, the press secretary said in a statement.
 Bannon was a key campaign adviser and a forceful but contentious presence in the White House.
 The former leader of conservative Breitbart News (who returned there) pushed Trump to follow through with his campaign promises.
 But he also sparred with some of Trump’s closest advisers, including son-in-law Jared Kushner.
 His exit came amid tension over Trump’s comments blaming both sides in the clash between white supremacists and counterprotesters in Charlottesville, Virginia.

-The White House press secretary suddenly quit on July 21, after Trump named Anthony Scaramucci as communications director.
+The White House press secretary suddenly quit on July 21, 2017, after Trump named Anthony Scaramucci as communications director.
 Spicer objected to Scaramucci’s hiring, news reports said.
 Spicer’s short run was marked by testy and even combative exchanges with the press at daily briefings, while Melissa McCarthy memorably lampooned him on “Saturday Night Live.”
 Like Priebus, Spicer hailed from the RNC.

 Flynn resigned after three and a half weeks as national security adviser, on Feb.
-13, after reports that he discussed U.S. sanctions with the Russian ambassador to the U.S. before Trump took office.
+13, 2017, after reports that he discussed U.S. sanctions with the Russian ambassador to the United States before Trump took office.
 Trump asked Flynn to resign because he misled Vice President Mike Pence about his late December call with the ambassador, Spicer said.
 Former acting Attorney General Sally Yates later testified that she warned the White House that Flynn “could be blackmailed” by Russia.

-Trump’s first White House communications director resigned in May, serving his final day on June 2.
+Trump’s first White House communications director resigned in May, serving his final day on June 2, 2017.
 Dubke founded Crossroads Media, a Republican firm that specializes in political advertising.
 Dubke wasn’t the first person hired for the job – that would be Jason Miller, who backed out before Trump took office.

-The deputy chief of staff said March 30 that was she was leaving her post to join America First Policies, a pro-Trump outside group.
+The deputy chief of staff said March 30, 2017, that was she was leaving her post to join America First Policies, a pro-Trump outside group.
 Walsh said she decided to do that after the first attempt to repeal Obamacare during the Trump presidency failed in the House – where too many Republicans opposed it.

 Outside the White House

 The Health and Human Services secretary resigned Sept.
-29, after his costly travel triggered investigations that overshadowed the administration’s agenda and angered his boss.
+29, 2017, after his costly travel triggered investigations that overshadowed the administration’s agenda and angered his boss.
 Price was found to have used private charter jets for official trips, when cheaper commercial flights were available.
 Trump had said publicly he was “not happy” with Price over the practice.
-Price is the first member of the president’s Cabinet to be pushed out.
+Price was the first member of the president’s Cabinet to be pushed out.

 Preet Bharara (along with 45 U.S. attorneys)

-Trump’s firing of the FBI director shocked the nation on May 9 – with rippling effects for his presidency since.
+Trump’s firing of the FBI director shocked the nation on May 9, 2017 – with rippling effects for his presidency since.
 Trump told NBC News “this Russia thing” – which he called “a made-up story” – was on his mind when he decided to fire Comey, as the FBI investigated Russian interference in the presidential election.
 Comey told the Senate Intelligence Committee he was fired to change “the way the Russia investigation was being conducted.”

 Trump fired the acting attorney general on Jan.
-30 after she ordered Department of Justice lawyers to stop defending his executive order issued on Jan.
+30, 2017, after she ordered Department of Justice lawyers to stop defending his executive order issued on Jan.
 27, one week into his presidency, banning travel from seven Muslim-majority nations.
 A White House statement accused Yates of betraying “the Department of Justice by refusing to enforce a legal order designed to protect the citizens of the United States.”